 Managers should never underestimate the power of synergy and collaboration, even when some employees or teams work autonomously.
-Very few jobs can be completed totally independently and teamwork still remains to be an important factor in establishing a happy, enjoyable and triumphant working environment.
-In fact, successful businesses thrive on the flourishing relationships that are formed in the office, how they treat, support and interact with each other, and how they share knowledge.
-Unfortunately, no amount of experience can help blossom these relationships if the employees are not team-players and have no motivation or interest in building solid networks (Gardner et al., 2012).
+Very few jobs can be completed totally independently and teamwork still remains to be an important factor in establishing a happy, enjoyable, and triumphant working environment.
+In fact, successful businesses thrive on the flourishing relationships that are formed in the office, how they treat, support, and interact with each other, and how they share knowledge.
+Unfortunately, no amount of experience can help blossom these relationships if the employees are not team players and have no motivation or interest in building solid networks (Gardner et al., 2012).

 When should you hire for skills?

-There are definitely situations where experience is far more desirable than personality and it depends on the level of roles, industry and sector.
+There are definitely situations where experience is far more desirable than personality and it depends on the level of roles, industry, and sector.
 After all, a candidate’s skills are the very tools that enable them to perform and exceed in their roles.
 For example, a start-up company would favor a manager or director with firm leadership skills and extensive experience in business development.
 Similarly, a fashion magazine company may lean towards fashion editors with prior fashion experience and an acute eye for style to help the company set trends faster than its competitors.
 In the aviation industry, an experienced pilot is incontestably preferable to ensure maximum safety of passengers.
-It is fully understandable for recruiters to hire candidates with a robust skill set and experience to fill more senior, demanding or specific roles to assist them with complex tasks and projects, especially in a niche industry.
+It is fully understandable for recruiters to hire candidates with a robust skillset and experience to fill more senior, demanding, or specific roles to assist them with complex tasks and projects, especially in a niche industry.

 Finding the right mix

-Nevertheless, skills and experience are sometimes unreliable indicators of candidates‘ future performance and success, and recruiters should not overemphasize on these offerings as they may not necessarily guarantee a high quality of work.
+Nevertheless, skills and experience are sometimes unreliable indicators of candidates‘ future performance and success, and recruiters should not overemphasize these offerings as they may not necessarily guarantee a high quality of work.
 Recruiters should also not select these candidates at the expense of the company’s corporate culture and values.
-Whilst building teams of people with similar personality and morals is not ideal, it is recommended to have a diverse workforce whose personalities complement each other‘s and that will work well together.
+Whilst building teams of people with similar personalities and morals is not ideal, it is recommended to have a diverse workforce whose personalities complement each other‘s and that will work well together.
 However, recruiters should never abuse such personality tests, such as the Big Five personality model to avoid any risks of pre-employment discrimination (Youngman, 2017).